RetroPie/RetroPie-Docs/docs/Overscan.md

 ### Pioneer
 Look for "Dot by Dot".

-(please add more examples if you work it for your TV!)
+(please add more examples if you work it out for your TV!)

 ## My image has a border!